vadimgierko/vadimgierko/README.md

 # Hello, World!

-My name is Vadim Gierko and I’m a **self-taught React / Firebase developer** with more than a year of non-commercial experience &... an artistic, writing, blogging & musical background.
+My name is Vadim Gierko and I’m a **self-taught React / Firebase developer** with more than a year of non-commercial experience vast creative background.

 You can check out my [PORTFOLIO](https://vadimgierko.github.io/frontend-developer-portfolio/) to see my newest public projects & try them in browser and/or see its code in GitHub repository.